Claiming a social welfare payment

 Adult and child dependents

 If you qualify for a payment, you may be able to get an increase in your payment for an adult dependant or a child dependant.
-If it is possible to claim for dependants, the Department of Social Protection will ask for information about your dependants on the application form.
+An increase for a child dependant is called a Child Support Payment.
+If it is possible to claim for dependants, the DSP will ask for information about your dependants on the application form.

 How long to process claims

-It may take some time for the Department to process your claim.
-As part of the procedure, you may be interviewed in your home or asked to attend an interview at your local social welfare office.
+It may take some time for the DSP to process your claim.
+You may be interviewed in your home or asked to attend an interview at your local social welfare office.

-While your claim is being processed by the Department, you may qualify for Supplementary Welfare Allowance.
+While your claim is being processed, you may get Supplementary Welfare Allowance if your income is low enough.

 Late claims